 The income of private households (income from self-employment and employment as well as asset income) can be calculated from the national income accounts of the Liechtenstein National Accounts.
 After a decline following the financial crisis, income has returned to its original growth path, also in per capita figures.
-There was another decline in 2016 due to lower asset income of private households.
+There was another decline in 2016 due to lower asset income of private households, but private household income recovered in 2017.

-Gross monthly wages since 2006 (adjusted for inflation, base year 2016)
+Gross monthly wages since 2006 (adjusted for inflation, base year 2018)